Everything you need to know about insurance basics, like coverage types, limits, cost and more.

 Are you ready to stay in one place for at least five years?

-If the answer is “yes,” then chances are investing in a home would be a good move.
+If the answer is yes, then chances are investing in a home would be a good move.
 It takes about five years to gain a decent amount of equity in your home, so you should be able to sell it for more than you paid and fund your dream for the next home.
+Be sure you keep that return on investment in the front and center as you move through the decision-making process.

 Do you have a down payment ready?

-If the answer is “yes,” then you’re one step closer to buying a home.
-Most mortgage lenders will expect at least a 20% down payment, but depending on who you go through, you can get as low as a 3% down payment.
-Just remember, the lower the down payment, the more risk you are to the lender, so there will probably be more fees and a higher interest rate.
+If you do, then you’re one step closer to buying a home.
+Most mortgage lenders will expect at least a 20% down payment if you want to avoid paying PMI, but depending on who you go through, you can get as low as a 3% down payment.
+Just remember, the lower the down payment, the more risk you are to the lender, so you’re likely to find more fees and a higher interest rate.

 If you don’t have a down payment ready to go, then your best move may be to put off buying and kick-start a new savings plan, which will give you more options in the future.